 What counts as a plumbing emergency?

-Any situation that risks flooding, contamination, structural damage, or interrupted water service.
-Burst or leaking pipes, sewer backups, water heater failures, and standing water in basements all qualify.
-If you’re unsure, just call and explain what’s happening—we’ll tell you if it needs urgent attention and guide you from there.
+Anything that poses a risk of flooding, contamination, structural damage, or losing essential water service.
+Burst pipes, leaks, sewer backups, water heater failures, and standing water in basements all qualify as emergencies.
+If you’re unsure, call and tell us what’s going on—we’ll confirm if it’s urgent and what to do next.

 How fast can a plumber get to my house?